-Several points in China have been fixed, and, amongst others, the well known Gya peak is supposed to be included.
-The height of this peak, which I saw last year, appears to be from 23 to 24,000 feet above the sea.
-Further observations have been taken to the group of peaks seen at the same time in the Shayok direction.
-They average considerably over 26,000 feet in height.
+Several points in China have been fixed, and amongst others the well known Gya peak is supposed to be included.
+The height of this peak which I saw last year appears to be from 23 to 24,000 feet above the sea.
+Further observations have been taken to the group of peaks that I saw at the same time in the Shayok direction: the peaks average considerably over 26,000 feet in height.
 Some progress has been made with the triangulation of Zanskar.
-In this work a very rugged and confined piece of ground, over 17,000 feet, has been crossed between the valley of the Indus, and the more open valley of Zanskar.
+In this work a very rugged and confined piece of ground has been crossed between the valley of the Indus and the more open valley of Zanskar.

-On the upper course of the Shayok river, (in the Nubra district), the triangulation has been commenced, and a good many peaks fixed.
+On the upper course of the Shayok river (in the Nubra district) the triangulation has been commenced and a good many peaks fixed.

-The topographical work was first taken up in the Kishengunga valley, which, although drained by a large river, is really, for the greater part, little better than a chasm in the mountains.
-Throughout it is very precipitous; and, as Ahmed Khan, the chieftain of Kurna, said to me in reference to its rocky surface, "a traveller must put on grass shoes if he wishes to visit the Kishengunga valley."
-It is, indeed, all but impossible for even the best pedestrians, without loads, to follow the river from Kurna to Gurais, and any one wishing to do so, would prefer going actually along the northern ridge of the Kashmir valley.
+The topographical work was first taken up in the Kishengunga valley, which although drained by a large river is really, for the greater part, little better than a chasm in the mountains.
+Throughout it is very precipitous, and Ahmed Khan the chieftain of Kurná said to me, in reference to its rocky surface, "A traveller must put on grass shoes if he wishes to visit the Kishengunga valley."
+It is indeed all but impossible for even the best pedestrians without loads to follow the river from Kurná to Gurais, and any one wishing to do so would prefer going actually along the northern ridge of the Kashmir valley.

 The Kishengunga valley, so difficult a piece of country at the best time of the year, had to be taken up when the snow was heavy, even at 9,000 feet.
-This added very much to the difficulties of the work; but, as the Maharajah's troops were shortly to cross the valley, en route to Gilgit, it was necessary to finish early.
-The work was fortunately completed in very good time, and the whole of the Surveyors were then transferred to fresh ground in Little Thibet and Ladak.
+This added very much to the difficulties of the work, but as the Maha Raja's troops were shortly to cross the valley en route to Gilgit, it was necessary to finish early.
+The work was fortunately completed in very good time, and the whole of the surveyors were then transferred to fresh ground in Little Thibet and Ladak.